saleguas/fixme/README.md

 ## Zarp
 :moneybag:

-the program that automatically check system inførmation!
+the program that automatically check system information!
 The program was mede to help those who want their System Informartion straight out of the box!

 ### What the program checks:
 1. Time of System / Area